almoraru/machine-learning-c/README.md

-# ☠️ Neural-C: The Unga Bunga Deep Learning Framework
+# ☠️ Neural-C: The Caveman's Learning Framework

 > "Libraries?
 Where we're going, we don't need libraries." - *Captain Espadara*